Savin Hill station: Station layout

+Five tracks pass roughly north-south through the station area, which is located on the west side of the Southeast Expressway.
+The island platform serving the two-track Ashmont Branch is on the west side of the alignment, with the single commuter rail track and the two Braintree Branch tracks to the east.
+The main entrance to the station is at the north end of the platform from the Savin Hill Avenue overpass; a secondary entrance is located on South Sydney Street.

 History

 Old Colony Railroad

 The Old Colony Railroad opened from Plymouth to South Boston in November 1845.
-A station was built at Savin Hill, located just north of the modern location.
-In December 1872, the Old Colony opened its Shawmut Branch to Milton, which added local service to Savin Hill.
-Around that time, the station was moved to its modern location just south of Savin Hill Avenue.
-The new station featured a brick building on the west side of the tracks and a wooden building on the east side (the Old Colony had left-hand running until 1895, so the larger brick building was originally on the inbound side).
-The station was served only by local trains on the outer tracks, while express trains used the inner tracks.
+Savin Hill was a flag stop for South Braintree and Dorchester and Milton Branch trains by 1848.
+A station building was located just north of the modern location by 1852.
+The station was moved to its modern location just south of Savin Hill Avenue by 1874.
+The Old Colony constructed a new brick station building in 1881.
+It was located on the west side of the tracks (the inbound side, as the Old Colony had left-hand running until 1895), with a wooden building on the east side.
+After the line was quadruple-tracked, the station was served only by local trains on the outer tracks, while express trains used the inner tracks.

 Conversion to rapid transit

 Commuter rail service on the Shawmut Branch ended in September 1926.
 The Boston Elevated Railway, which had bought the line, began converting it into the Dorchester Extension, a rapid transit extension of the Cambridge-Dorchester Tunnel line.
 Savin Hill, located on the Old Colony mainline, was rebuilt as a rapid transit station as part of the extension.
 The commuter rail platforms and station buildings were removed, though a temporary station was used until November 4, 1927.
 Savin Hill reopened on November 5, 1927 along with Columbia and Fields Corner as part of the first phase of the extension.

 In 1934, the Boston Elevated Railway requested the addition of a busway on the west side of the station.
 Construction on the busway and a pedestrian overpass to the platform began in August and finished in December 1934.
-Fare control was relocated to the platform level; a platform extension to the south was constructed - without interrupting train service - to accommodate this.
-When the bus routes were diverted away from the station in 1962, the busway was converted to a parking lot.
+Fare control was relocated to the platform level; a platform extension to the south was constructed – without interrupting train service – to accommodate this.

+On January 13, 1961, the MTA began operating "modified express service" on the line during the morning rush hour, following the introduction of similar service on the Forest Hills–Everett line the month before.
+Every other train bypassed Savin Hill and three other stations.
+This was discontinued in September 1961 to reduce wait times at the skipped stations, most of which were outdoors.